bloxstraplabs/bloxstrap/README.md

 All the available features are browsable through the Bloxstrap menu.
 There's not too many, but it's recommended to look through all of them.

-Bloxstrap also has inherent benefits over some other Roblox mods, as ReShade does not break whenever Roblox updates and thus require a reinstall, and is completely free, forever.
+Bloxstrap also has inherent benefits over some other Roblox mods and is completely free, forever.
 It also only runs whenever necessary, so it doesn't stay running in the background when you're not playing.

 ## Screenshots
 <p float="left">